 Who wants to be a millionaire?
 Sometimes making ends meet feels so overwhelming, and meeting life's expenses looks so daunting, that you might believe you will never become a millionaire.
 While this may be true for many, it is not true for everyone.
 And those who have a financial plan to save in a dedicated fashion, can reach this financial milestone earlier than most.
 These 5 proven methods can put millionaire status within your reach by age 50, even if you have a family.

 Becoming a millionaire by age 50 takes a lot of discipline, and a lot of savings.
 For many, it's a bridge too far.
 For some, getting there will take substantial sacrifices. $1 million is just a number, and what is most important is what you really have after-tax.
 That is why I love savings in Roth retirement accounts.
-The downside to fixating on this goal is that you may pass up opportunities to enjoy experiences along the way.
+The downside to fixating on the million dollar goal is that you may pass up opportunities to enjoy experiences along the way.
 Financial planning can help you find the right savings goal for you at any age, and getting a plan together increases the likelihood you will reach the goals you set.